Master of Education

 The RESM program undertakes a holistic review of applicants’ admissions files, including any GRE test scores submitted and applicants’ overall undergraduate grade-point average and GPA on the last 60 hours of undergraduate course work.
 The program requires applicants to submit both a statement of interest and resume.

-Further information is on the Graduate School website.
+- Additional information on the Graduate School website.